-- 10) Getting back to the beginning, DO NOT do any programming on the supplied disk.
+10) Getting back to the beginning, DO NOT do any programming on the supplied disk.
 We suggest that you use one disk per chip set, at least at the begining.
-Onto a freshly INITted DOS 3.3 disk, transfer the APPLESOFT program AID, and the binary program CAT (A\$B400, L\$200).
-Using a text editor, build your commands, and save them to a text file with a file name of your choice on the same disk. (this name will be shown in the following paragraphs as (name)).
-Transfer all disk files that you will be using onto - When you're ready, RUN AID.
+Onto a freshly INITted DOS 3.3 disk, transfer the APPLESOFT program AID, and the binary program CAT (A\$84ØØ, L\$2ØØ).
+Using a text editor, build your commands, and save them to a text file with a file name of your choice on the same disk. (this name will be shown in the following paragraphs as {name}).
+Transfer all disk files that you will be using onto the same disk

+11) When you're ready, RUN AID.
 When the screen shows the words "INSERT SOURCE DISK", hit return.
 The screen will then show the words "ENTER SOURCE FILE NAME".
 Enter the {name} and hit return.
 The program will go through your text file, command by command, and find the necessary files.
 It will also make some additional files on the disk.
-After three passes, it will make a file called "MAKE (name)".
-When the words "SUCCESFUL ASSEMBLY" appear on the screen, hit reset to leave the program, then type "EXEC MAKE {name}".
-The computer will go through that text file and make a file called "{name}.CO" (that's number zero, not letter "oh".)(If you end up with more than one chip file, they will be {name}.C1, This file is a standard DOS 3.3 machine language file, starting at \$1000, with the length necessary to fill the selected chip.
-Simply burn this into a chip, plug it into the quikLoader, and you should be all set. - A few additional notes:
+After three passes, it will make a file called "MAKE {name}".
+When the words "SUCCESFUL ASSEMBLY" appear on the screen, then type "EXEC MAKE {name}".
+The computer will go through that text file and make a file called "{name}.CØ" (If you end up with more than one chip file, they will be {name}.C1, etc.).
+This file is a standard DOS 3.3 machine language file, starting at \$1000, with the length necessary to fill the selected chip.
+Simply burn this into a chip, plug it into the quikLoader, and you should be all set.

+12) A few additional notes: